What's the difference between the campaign types I see when I add a new campaign?

 What is a lookalike campaign?

-Lookalike campaigns are similar to retargeting campaigns, except instead of directly targeting your website visitors, Feathr generates an audience with shared characteristics (such as demographic information, browsing history, or interests) based on your website visitors.
+Lookalike campaigns are similar to retargeting campaigns, except instead of directly targeting your website visitors, Feathr generates an audience with shared characteristics (such as demographic information, browsing history, or interests) based on your website visitors (you must start with a segment of 30,000 reachable people).

 A lookalike campaign can quickly generate a large new group of marketing prospects that have much in common with those who are already engaging with your website.
 It’s another way Feathr can get your message in front of qualified new people.